pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/02_Migrate_for_Compatibility_Bridge.md

 Now your application should be up and running again with the `Compatibility Bridge` and the old ZF1 stack.
-The next step would be to migrate the application step by step to new symfony stack to take advantage of the full power of Pimcore 5.
+The next step would be to migrate the application step by step to new Symfony stack to take advantage of the full power of Pimcore 5.